samboy/CaulixtlaFonts/Amargo/README.md

 * The font has been very agressive subsetted to minimize its size.
 This is the same subset I use for Caulixtla (English with smart quotes, em dash, a couple of other symbols, as well as Spanish accents and ñ)
+* The default (and, in this version only) numbers are tabular lining numbers (the original Bitter font uses proportional lining numbers as its default; old style and tabular numbers are there but not the default).